Kuadrant/multicluster-gateway-controller/docs/getting-started.md

 ### What's Next

-Now that you have two Kind clusters configured with the Multicluster Gateway Controller installed you are ready to begin [creating gateways](https://docs.kuadrant.io/multicluster-gateway-controller/docs/how-to/ocm-control-plane-walkthrough/#open-terminal-sessions-and-set-cluster-context).
+Now that you have two Kind clusters configured with the Multicluster Gateway Controller installed you are ready to begin [the Multicluster Gateways walkthrough.](how-to/multicluster-gateways-walkthrough.md)